 A Community Science Initiative – Volunteers Welcome

-In late August 2017, Four Harbors Audubon Society began what has become known as the Goatsucker Initiative.
-The idea for the Initiative was sparked on October 6, 2016 when a great number of common nighthawks were observed migrating over the pond at Frank Melville Park, and to the delight of all, dropped down to feed at very close range.
-That momentous day, two of us, independently, but drawn together by the nighthawks’ aerial insect-catching maneuvers, watched and counted at the stone bridge.
-The following fall, Four Harbors voted to institute the Frank Melville Stone Bridge Nighthawk Watch, a census to determine common nighthawk migratory numbers at this site, and one that we hoped would help to determine nighthawk population trends.
+In late August 2017, Four Harbors Audubon Society (FHAS) launched what has become known as the Goatsucker Initiative.
+The idea for the Initiative was sparked on October 6, 2016 when a great number of Common Nighthawks (Chordeiles minor) were observed migrating over the pond at Frank Melville Memorial Park, and to the delight of all, dropped down to feed at very close range.
+That momentous day, two FHAS board members independently, but drawn together by the nighthawks’ aerial insect-catching maneuvers, watched and counted at the stone bridge.
+The following fall, FHAS voted to establish the Frank Melville Stone Bridge Nighthawk Watch, an annual census to estimate Common Nighthawk migratory numbers at this site, and one that we hope will contribute to better understanding nighthawk population trends.

 Below are links to the nightly counts as well as an article that appeared in the Times-Beacon Newspaper.